7 Stages of Grief PDF

 Stage 4: Bargaining

 Following anger comes bargaining - an attempt to regain control.
-It can involve a wide range of “what if” and “if only” statements.
+It can involve many “what if” and “if only” statements.
 Bargaining is a defensive measure to protect oneself from the emotional impacts of the loss.

 Stage 5: Depression